Greg

 chopped coriander leaf 7

 I haven't given quantities because it's not that kind of dish.
 The balance should be obvious.
+Expect 60 to 100 g of meat and fish.
 Vary the ingredients depending on what you have at hand.

 Preparation